Tarun-developer/marketplacefreelancer/IMPLEMENTATION_SUMMARY.md

 ✅ Modern UI with Bootstrap and theme support
 ✅ Alpine.js for interactivity
 ✅ Easy theme switching for customization
-✅ Onboarding flow for first-time users with clear role selection ✅ Multi-role support with dynamic dashboard switching
+✅ Common dashboard for role selection with beautiful Bootstrap design ✅ Onboarding flow for first-time users with clear role selection ✅ Multi-role support with dynamic dashboard switching